Divorce Lawyer Bergen County

-As experienced divorce lawyers in Bergen County, New Jersey, we work one-on-one with clients to offer compassionate and respectful legal counsel.
+Our Bergen County divorce lawyers work one-on-one with clients to offer compassionate and respectful legal counsel.
 We know that this is a difficult time, and we can provide the resources and the support system you need to make sure your divorce is handled as smoothly as possible.

-- We have more than 60 years of collective legal experience.
+- We have more than 25 years of legal experience.

 - We offer a free, private initial consultation.